michaelplanknz/end_of_outbreak_analysis/README.md

-# Estimating end-of-outbreak probability
+# Estimation of end-of-outbreak probabilities in the presence of case underascertainment and reporting lags

-Data and code to reproduce the results in the article "Robust estimation of end-of-outbreak probabilities in the presence of case underascertainment and reporting lags".
+Data and code to reproduce the results in the article "Estimation of end-of-outbreak probabilities in the presence of case underascertainment and reporting lags" by Plank et al.

 A preprint of the article is available at [https://doi.org/10.48550/arXiv.2409.16531](